 With the right effort in planning communication and training, you can make the process smoother for everyone.

-With complex onboarding projects, the biggest risk you run is that of running different activities in silos.
+With complex customer onboarding projects, the biggest risk you run is that of running different activities in silos.
 Such projects generate many documents, leave a trail of emails, and involve multiple meetings, stakeholders, and tasks.
 You simply cannot afford to lose any data: on progress, deliverables, and milestones.
 Relying purely on emails or using the wrong tools can spiral into chaos.

 You need a strong system-driven approach and the right tools to support it.
 While choosing tools, opt for those that integrate as much as possible and facilitate the right balance of collaboration and visibility.
 For instance, your executive sponsor should be able to see, in a snapshot, where the project currently is.
 Or that your team should be able to communicate internally and privately within the team and with the customer on the same task or document.
 This is the best way for information to flow freely through both teams.

 We’ve designed Rocketlane to ensure accountability and transparency for your customer, and usability and efficiency for your onboarding team.
 It places a system-driven approach at the center of implementation and provides a unified framework for you to work on.
-This eliminates the need for multiple tools so that you can plan, document, communicate, demonstrate progress, generate status reports, and collaborate across internal and customer teams — all in one place.
+This eliminates the need for multiple tools so that you can plan, document, communicate, demonstrate progress, generate status reports, and collaborate across internal and customer teams—all in one place.

-Onboarding teams know more than anyone else the importance of value realization in any customer journey.
+Customer onboarding teams know more than anyone else the importance of value realization in any customer journey.
 However, most onboarding teams underestimate the value of demonstrating incremental progress.

 While periodic status reports are a must-have as part of your onboarding, demos can go a long way in sustaining customer interest and building value realization.
-Make sure regular and scheduled demos are part of your onboarding plans at key milestones.
+Make sure regular and scheduled demos are part of your customer onboarding plans at key milestones.
 This way, milestones don’t just remain tick boxes on a long checklist but are tangible markers of progress.

 As daunting as the challenge may sometimes seem, it’s important to note how almost all of the issues we’ve spoken about arise from a breakdown in the fundamentals: planning, communication, collaboration, and a value-focused mindset.
 With eyes set on these basics, ears to the ground, and the right tools to work with, your onboarding and implementation team can handle any challenge thrown at them.